evgeniakovako/sql-practice/README.md

 ## Goal

 My goal is to develop practical SQL skills for Technical Support and IT Support roles.

 I will continue updating this repository as I learn new SQL concepts.
-My goal is to develop practical SQL skills for Technical Support and IT Support roles.

-I will continue updating this repository as I learn new SQL concepts.